web2project/web2project.github.io/_modules/departments.md

 ## Module Overview

-Departments are a component of companies and can be found under the “view company” page within the company module.
+Departments are simply groupings within a Company.
+There can be an unlimited number of departments for any company and departments can have sub-departments.
+Since a department is so similar to a Company, it has many of the same fields and is treated in an almost identical manner.
+Since a Department has no meaning without a parent Company, the Department module should only be accessed through the listing on a Company’s View page.

 Note that the module is disabled by default, and must first be enabled.
 To enable the departments module:

 * Go to system admin
 * Click 'View Modules'